DataDog/documentation/content/en/real_user_monitoring/session_replay/mobile/privacy_options.md

 With the above text strategies in mind, you have a few different options if you want to override the default privacy rule of `mask` in your configuration.

-The following chart shows how we apply different text masking strategies, using the rules you set up in your configuration, to the below text types.
+The following chart shows how Datadog applies different text masking strategies, using the rules you set up in your configuration, to the below text types.

 | Type | Allow all | Mask all | Mask user input |
 |------|-------------|------------|-------------------|